Skip to main content

 I already have production access to My Health Record.
 Do I need to do this extra conformance?

 Yes.
-This new profile will apply to all existing and new software connections to My Health Record.
+This new profile will apply to all existing and new connecting systems to the My Health Record.

-Are there any costs associated for conformance with the new requirements?
+Are there any costs or financial compensation in implementing the new requirements?

 Will this affect a healthcare provider’s access to My Health Record?

-No. The security requirements harden clinical information systems without interfering with the ability to access My Health Record.
-The Agency will partner with you to help you protect your systems and your client’s information.
-Contact [email protected] to speak to a specialist.
+No. The security requirements will not affect the healthcare provider’s ability to access My Health Record system.
+The Agency will work with you to protect your systems and patient health information.
+Please contact the Agency help centre via help@digitalhealth.gov.au(link sends email.

 Scope Questions

-All Clinical Information System (CIS) and Contracted Service Provider (CSP) that use one or more My Health Record B2B web services need to conform to the profile.
+Conformance is applied on the healthcare software and not the organisation itself.
+Therefore, all Clinical Information System (CIS), Contracted Service Provider (CSP) including Healthcare Information Provider Service (HIPS) that use one or more My Health Record B2B web services need to conform to the profile.

 Will the security requirements affect mobile services?

-Software products accessing the My Health Record system via the My Health Record FHIR Mobile Gateway are not required to conform to the profile.
+Software products accessing the My Health Record system via the My Health Record FHIR Mobile Gateway do not have to conform to the profile.
 However, mobile application developers are strongly encouraged to review the requirements and consider whether the security of their mobile applications could be strengthened through adoption of any applicable requirements.

-Where software provides configuration (e.g. password requirements, locking), would it be sufficient to provide guidance regarding the required settings, rather than enforcement?
+Where software provides configuration (e.g. password requirements, locking), would it be sufficient to provide guidance on the required settings, rather than enforcement?

 The conformance requirements apply to software capabilities and behaviours, and the software must provide these functionalities to enable organisational compliance.

-Do you anticipate greater use of the passkeys for multi-factor authentication, which has been endorsed by Google, Apple, Microsoft and others?
+Do you expect greater use of the passkeys for multi-factor authentication, which has been endorsed by Google, Apple, Microsoft, and others?

 Yes.
 The security requirements are agnostic on the method of authentication used and by doing so supports the use of passkeys.